Life before Girton

 What difference can good teaching make?

-A desire to learn and an open mindedness to new things are important.
-A students many not like a text or historical period but they should be open to the concept that it will broaden their minds.
+A desire to learn and an open-mindedness to new things are important.
+A student may not like a text or historical period but they should be open to the concept that it will broaden their minds.